RoLex/feardc/README.md

 * Fix locale detection when building help files on Cygwin and Msys
 * Fix negative upload and download statistics due to int64_t declaration
 * Fix C++20 deprecation warnings
-* Fix crash on missing help files
-* [LB#841189] [LQ#698901] Add support for TLS-encrypted NMDC client to hub connections, port defaults to 411, requires nmdcs:// in URL
-* Add support for TLS-encrypted hub address when available in public hubs
 * Add support for TLS-encrypted NMDC client to client connections, requires successful TLS configuration on our side and specified TLS flag in remote user $MyINFO
 * Add support for NAT traversal in passive client to client connections when using NMDC, requires specified NAT flag in remote user $MyINFO
 ```